The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 People Magazine reported that Camilla's first words to Charles were based on a mutual connection.
 "My great-grandmother was the mistress of your great-great-grandfather," she allegedly said.
 "I feel we have something in common."

-Advisor to The Crown (opens in new tab) season 5 (opens in new tab), Robert Lacey, disagrees with this version of events however.
-According to the royal historian and his book The Crown: The Official Companion Volume 2 (opens in new tab) Charles and Camilla actually met through friend Lucia Santa Cruz.
+Advisor to The Crown season 5, Robert Lacey, disagrees with this version of events, however.
+According to the royal historian and his book The Crown: The Official Companion Volume 2 Charles and Camilla actually met through friend Lucia Santa Cruz.
 Lucia has also confirmed this to be true.

 When he returned Camilla was already engaged to Major Andrew Parker Bowles.
 The two later wed on 4 July 1973 at the Guards Chapel, Wellington Barracks.

 Nevertheless, the couple and Charles remained close over the next few decades.
-They were even firm friends when Charles met Diana (opens in new tab) and surprisingly Camilla attended Charles and Diana's wedding (opens in new tab) in 1981.
+They were even firm friends when Charles met Diana and, surprisingly, Camilla attended Charles and Diana's wedding in 1981.

 How long did Charles wait to marry Camilla after Diana's death?